 For instance, the aviation campus and Business Technology and Research Park are components of Michigan’s economic development zones, while the centers for Biological Imaging and for Biosciences Research and Commercialization contribute to the state’s life sciences business sector.

-WMU also extends its reach by offering quality academic programs online and at eight regional locations in the Michigan cities of Battle Creek, Benton Harbor, Grand Rapids, Lansing, Muskegon, Royal Oak and Traverse City.
+WMU also extends its reach by offering quality academic and professional development programs online and at eight regional locations in the Michigan cities of Battle Creek, Benton Harbor, Grand Rapids, Lansing, Muskegon, Royal Oak and Traverse City.